dailystudio/devbricksx-android/android/docs/database.md

 # Database
 Database facilities in DevBricks X provides a more efficient way to convert between **In-Memory objects** and **SQLite database records**.

-Thanks to [Android Room](https://developer.android.com/topic/libraries/architecture/room), in recent years, Android developers can access SQLite database and store application data in much easier approaches than a decade ago.
+Thanks to [Android Room Library](https://developer.android.com/topic/libraries/architecture/room), in recent years, Android developers can access SQLite database and store application data in much easier approaches than a decade ago.
 Even though it provides a set of powerful utilites to map objects into database structures and recude the complexity, it still requires developers to write a lot of codes to make it works. **Entity**, **Dao** and **Database** are three main components that every developer should know and need to create everythime when you want to save an object persistently.
 Most of these codes are repeated in logical and some of them are even duplicated.

 Can we avoid writing these codes?
 Not completely, but to some extend, the answer is **YES**.